Voronin-Lex/CourseraAngular/README.md

 # CourseraAngular

-This is a training web project from coursera at the angularJS course
+This is a training web project from coursera at angularJS course